Author Archive for: Andreas Wolter

 Introduction With the upcoming implementation of the European General Data Protection Regulation (GDPR) in May 2018, having a security concept in place is essentially required by law.
 Microsoft SQL Server, just like other database systems, carries the main asset to protect: the data itself.
 Therefore, it is time for an article from a more strategic […]

-Lately, with the advance of SSDs, more and more administrators are wondering: Is the old rule to use a 64K Cluster size for SQL Server still applicable on today’s hard drives, especially SSDs or even Flash?
+Lately, with the advance of SSDs, more and more administrators are wondering: Is the old rule to use a 64K Cluster size (aka “File Allocation Unit size”) for SQL Server still applicable on today’s hard drives, especially SSDs or even Flash?
 And: Does it apply to all RAID-types equally?
-This summer I took some time to conduct some IO benchmarks […]
+This summer I took some time […]